ramazancetinkaya/PHP-AutoLoader/README.md

 # Auto loader class

-Note: In the example above, the **register** method is used to add this autoloader to the SPL autoloader stack, so that it can be used to load classes automatically.
+**Note**: In the example above, the **register** method is used to add this autoloader to the SPL autoloader stack, so that it can be used to load classes automatically.
 The **addNamespace** method is used to map a namespace prefix to a directory in the file system, and the **loadClass** method is used to load the class file for a given fully qualified class name.
 The **loadMappedFile** and **requireFile** methods are used to load the mapped file for a namespace prefix and relative class, and to require the file from the file system, respectively.

 ## You can use the AutoLoader class by instantiating an object of this class and registering it with the SPL autoloader stack.
 ### Here's an example: